Sadanand012/Organic-vegetables/README.md

 ## Features

 ---------------------------------------------------------------------------------
-* Customer and Admin authentication & validation with usersession's sessionid.
+* Customer and Admin authentication & validation with user-session's session-id.
 * Admin Features:
     * Administrator Role of the entire application
-    * Only registered admins with valid sessionid can add/update/delete Vegetable in the database.
+    * Only registered admins with valid session IDs can add/update/delete vegetables in the database.
-    * Admin can access the details of orders, bill details, customer list.
+    * Admin can access the details of orders, bill details, and customer lists.
 * Customer Features:
-    * Registering themselves with application, and logging in to get the valid sessionid.
+    * Registering themselves with the application, and logging in to get the valid session.
-    * Customer can add vegetables into the cart
+    * Customer can add vegetables to the cart
-    * Only logged in user can access their all order history.
+    * Only logged-in user can access their all order history.

 --------------------------------------------------------------------------------
 ## Contributors